Autoparallel/doc/README.md

 3. Submit the form to process your data
 4. View your personalized recipe recommendations
 5. Click on a recipe to see detailed information, ingredients, and instructions

+## Getting an Anthropic API Key

+To use this application, you'll need an API key from Anthropic:

+1. Visit [Anthropic's Console](https://console.anthropic.com/) and create an account
+2. Go to the API Keys section to create a new API key
+3. Copy the API key and paste it into your `.env.local` file

+Anthropic offers a free tier with limited usage, which should be enough for testing this application.

 ## Future Enhancements